 Well-Made Denim Shirts Are Timeless

-There are definitely outliers, but most denim shirts fit into either the work or the western categories.
+Most denim shirts fit into either the work or the western categories.
 We’ve already covered the history of work shirts in our heritage work shirts guide, and we brushed up against heavy-duty snap-up shirts in our guide on CPOs and overshirts.

 In this guide, we’ll focus on heavy raw western shirts.
 The denim western shirt is as true-blue American as they come, but it’s history is considerably shorter than that of the work shirt.